wp-plugins/responsive-column-widgets/readme.txt

 Creates a custom responsive column widget box.

 == Description ==
 Do you want to arrange widgets horizontally?
-This plugin may be the solution for you.
+If so, this plugin may be the solution for you.

 <h4>How It Works</h4>
 [youtube http://www.youtube.com/watch?v=vo36sW7W35Y]